Azure/communication-ui-library/docs/references/accessibility-tools.md

 ### High contrast

-To test high contrast theme, please use the high hontrast flag offered directly in your browser when it exist over any pluggins.
+To test high contrast theme, please use the high contrast flag offered directly in your browser when it exist over any pluggins.

 #### Edge